-With such a singularity inside of a pack, a cohesive collective wayfaring the icy grips of death among all these leaves and branchwork and towering spectres of the cycles, there comes disconcert.
+With such singularity, formerly of a pack’s cohesive collective wayfaring through the icy grips of death among all these leaves and branchwork and towering spectres of the cycles, there comes disconcert.
 A modicum of disorder within the wider chaos means death for all that chain themselves to such organized projects.
 Hunting, playing, mating as one.
 Any outsider brings with them a bridge not over, but into abyss.
 With such stark disparity within our instincts — my own versus my pack’s — comes this understanding of fate’s deal to a wanderer such as me.

 A wanderer upon the rim, outside of the consistency of center that any long-lived pack’s need, beyond the fringe of the medicine that an alpha must become capable of conjuring in the dire hour.

 Not fit for a pack.
 But aware of my lackings, accepting of the eventuality.
 And yet, on this lone path, still urged to drift and watch and hunt and patiently put at play that which illustrates my species’ theses.
 So I am a wolf.
 But I am also something different.